linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 +++
-title = "Generating certificates for Linkerd identity" description = "How to generate certificates and keys needed for Linkerd to operate."
+title = "Generating certificates for Linkerd identity mTLS" description = "How to generate certificates and keys needed for Linkerd to operate."
 +++